SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Discussion

-In Subsection~\ref{subsec:CO_HeCO_model_detailed}, we explore possible progenitor cases.
+In Section~\ref{sec:allmodels}, we explore possible progenitors for SN~2022oqm.
 Here we suggest that BWD systems with primary WD mass $M \gtrapprox 0.6\mathrm{M_{\rm{\odot}}}$ could possibly produce 1) the C/O-enriched CSM surrounding the binary WD required to drive peak 1 and 2) the relatively bright light curve within the class of \carts{}.
 However, such a progenitor system has difficulties.
-In particular, the mass we infer here is likely too large to form the He+C/O Hybrid WD required by the models of \citealt{Zenati+23_carich}.
-The ejecta abundances we find in Figure~\ref{fig:abundance} would be inconsistent with the composition of a He+C/O WD.
+In particular, the mass we infer here is likely too large to form the He+C/O Hybrid WD required by the models of \citet{Zenati+23_carich}.
+The ejecta abundances we find in Figure~\ref{fig:abundance} would also be inconsistent with the composition of a He+C/O WD.
 We find a C mass fraction of $10\%$, which is less than is required for He+C/O WD at these masses \citep{Zenati+19a}.

 Instead, the detonation of a He shell on an O/Ne WD has been suggested as a potential \carts{} progenitor \citep{Shen2019}.
 Indeed, the inferred progenitor WD mass of $M \gtrapprox 0.6M_{\rm{\odot}}$ (as implied from the fitted ejecta mass) could be consistent with a WD with an O/Ne composition, the canonical composition for WDs with mass $M\geq 1 M_{\rm{\odot}}$\citep{Wu2022}.
 However, our modeling of abundances (Figure~\ref{fig:abundance}), which cannot distinguish between O and Ne, does not strongly constrain this possibility.